Sydney: 2 hr | 170 km

-Visit Fort Scratchley to learn about the city's military history (it once had to defend itself), explore the underground tunnels and take in some great city and coastal views.
+- Visit Fort Scratchley to learn about the city's military history (it once had to defend itself), explore the underground tunnels and take in some great city and coastal views.

 Christ Church Cathedral overlooks the city of Newcastle

 - A scenic drive from the city centre winds along spectacular coastline, past the Bogey Hole, an historic rock pool chiseled into the rocks by the first convicts, and through King Edward Park with its lookout point and panoramic coastal views.

-See the rich birdlife and wildlife in the 160 acre Hunter Wetland Centre.
+- See the rich birdlife and wildlife in the 160 acre Hunter Wetland Centre.
 Feed emus and cuddle a wombat at the Blackbutt Reserve.

-Walk the 5 km scenic and historic coastal walk known as Bathers Way.
+- Walk the 5 km scenic and historic coastal walk known as Bathers Way.
 Another beautiful walk is Nobby's Head to the lighthouse to surround yourself with ocean views and fresh salt air.